drtoast/toastunes/README.md

 ## load a directory

-Make sure your library directory structure is the following:
+Make sure your library directory structure is like the following:

     yourlibrary/Artist Name/Album Title/Song Title.mp3